7 Steps to Creating a Must-Read Church Bulletin

 "A faithful man will abound with blessings, but whoever hastens to be rich will not go unpunished.”

-For investing your money, you’ve probably heard it said before, “Don’t place all of your eggs in one basket.”
-Diversifying your income and investments is a great way you can protect yourself from financial ruin or losing everything if one thing doesn’t work out.
+You’ve probably heard it said before, “Don’t place all of your eggs in one basket.”
+Diversifying your income and investments is a good way you can protect yourself from financial ruin or losing everything if one thing doesn’t work out.

 "Give a portion to seven, or even to eight, for you know not what disaster may happen on earth.”